Symplectic Neural Flows for Modeling and Discovery: Conclusions and further work

 \section{Conclusions and further work}

 In this work we presented \texttt{SympFlow}, a symplectic neural flow able to provide accurate and reliable long-term solutions for generic Hamiltonian systems.
 We have shown that \texttt{SympFlow} is a universal approximator and it can be applied to (i) approximately solve the equations of motion of Hamiltonian systems and (ii) approximate the flow map of unknown Hamiltonian system based on trajectory data.
 Because of its structure, \texttt{SympFlow} admits an underlying Hamiltonian which could also be used to study an approximated physical model, a task which has previously been studied in the scientific machine learning literature \cite{bertalanLearningHamiltonianSystems2019, greydanusHamiltonian2019}.
 Potentially, both \texttt{SympFlow} functionalities, (i)-(ii), can be combined to model complex physical systems.
 We have have also demonstrated the advantages of \texttt{SympFlow} over an unconstrained MLP in several experimental tasks, including a chaotic system and a non-conservative system.
 The numerical experiments, show that the performance of the \texttt{SympFlow} is equal or superior to an MLP network for unsupervised tasks.
-For supervised tasks, however, \texttt{SympFlow} outperforms MLP to approximate complex solution, in particular when the number of initial conditions and time samples are significantly reduced, hence, highlighting the data efficiency of \texttt{SympFlow}.
+For supervised tasks, however, \texttt{SympFlow} outperforms MLP, particularly when the number of initial conditions and time samples are significantly reduced, highlighting the data efficiency of \texttt{SympFlow}.

 There are several natural ways to extend this research.
 From the theoretical point of view, it would be interesting to further explore the energy behavior of the \texttt{SympFlow} since we experimentally observe a better error growth than the one in \Cref{thm:aposteriori}.
 We will also expand the applicability of \texttt{SympFlow} to higher-dimensional dynamical systems, such as spatially semi-discretized PDEs.
-To do so, the main effort will be in improving the computational efficiency of the \texttt{SympFlow} layers, which currently rely on automatic differentiation which can be costly for higher dimensional problems.
+To do so, the main effort will be in improving the computational efficiency of the \texttt{SympFlow} layers, which currently rely on automatic differentiation which can be costly for higher dimensional problems. {Additionally, since the Hamiltonian matching regularization term does not appear to benefit \texttt{SympFlow}, we will investigate how to better balance the two loss terms, as well as explore improved regularization strategies for training these constrained models.}